London Luton Airport

 London Luton International Airport is currently the fifth busiest airport in the UK, and it is essential that the airport is able maintain its forecast growth.
 This airport boasts being Britain’s most popular for business and private jets, but it is also an extremely busy base for the low-cost airline industry.

-The growth in passenger numbers has exceeded expectations and as a subsequence of this, changes were needed in the taxiway routing infrastructure.
+The growth in passenger numbers has exceeded expectations and as a result of this, changes were needed in the taxiway routing infrastructure.
 A new taxiway route, ‘Bravo’ leading from the apron to the 08 runway end was constructed.
 This route contributes to maximising more airfield movements all helping to accommodate the expected 18 million passengers per annum by 2020.

 Atg airports Turnkey Solutions team were contracted to install the electrical requirements needed to ensure the new routing system met with all safety standards and necessary lighting requirements for a CAT III operations.